prasannax1/starships/README.md

 120m wide, two deck area just like in the A-Class.

 The next section is the main saucer itself, which is 750m wide and 50m tall.
-This is in effect a whole city with living areas, schools, colleges, hospitals, parks, etc.[^4]
+This is in effect a whole city with living areas, schools, colleges, hospitals, parks, etc.[^city]

-[^4]: It's common for crew of all Atlas classes to have residence allocated in the C-class and "commute" to their workstation, whereas the living areas on other classes are mainly used as emergency dormitories.
+[^city]: It's common for crew of all Atlas classes to have residence allocated in the C-class and
+    "commute" to their workstation, whereas the living areas on other classes are mainly used as emergency dormitories.

 The secondary hull is affixed to the bottom of the main saucer.
 The first 3 decks of the secondary hull comprise the main shuttlebay.
 Connected to the main shuttlebay are 8 independent hangars, which also open up to the outside to the sides.